QUESTION: I just turned 55, should I transfer my entire former employer 401k plan to a checkbook IRA?

 If I cease my sole proprietor business between age 55 to 59.5, I could take solo 401k distributions without incurring the 10% early withdrawal penalty?

 Essentially, once you stop being self-employed, you will have to shut the plan down and transfer it to an IRA or take a full taxable distribution.
-For this reason (i.e., you can no longer continue with a solo 401k plan if there is no business) the age 55 rule does not apply to solo 401k plans.
+For this reason (i.e., you can no longer continue with a solo 401k plan if there is no business) the age 55 rule does not apply to solo 401k plans with only one participant.
 For this reason, we have never had a solo 401k client exercise this feature.